Sweet As Chocolate: The Message Of Valentine’s Day Around The Globe

 Life can get hectic when you add work, family, kids, and social life into the mix.
 Sometimes, couples benefit from a night focused on romance where they can step out of their other roles and focus on each other.
 However, studies show that men and women often have different ideas of what constitutes romance

-Exploring Valentine’s Day messages around the world
+Exploring the message of Valentine's Day around the world

 Many countries worldwide celebrate their love for their romantic partners, friends, family, or love itself on February 14.
 While not a complete list, explore how people celebrate Valentine’s Day globally.